 - Low-rate data acquired globally

 What it is and why it's needed: SMAP’s most prominent feature is its large spinning instrument antenna.
 The antenna is the ‘eye’ of the instrument.
 Its large size – 6m (20 ft) – and gold-plated wire mesh (or screen) surface focuses the radio frequency (RF) energy collected by SMAP’s radar and radiometer.
-The area measured is a ‘spot’ on the earth’s surface only 40 km (25 miles) diameter.
+The area measured is a ‘spot’ on the earth’s surface only 36 km (25 miles) diameter.
 This is the smallest area for which the instrument directly measures soil moisture.
-However, using a radar process called “aperture synthesis” that area is reduced to 1 km (or 0.5 mi).
+However, using a radar process called “aperture synthesis” that area was reduced to 1 km (or 0.5 mi).
 The antenna works like a flashlight where the feedhorn, located at the base of the antenna boom, illuminates the large reflector that in turn produces a narrow beam that illuminates the Earth.
 The beam is tilted at a 40° angle so that the ‘spot’ on the Earth is shifted about 500 km (310 miles) from directly under the observatory.
 When the antenna spins, the spot moves in a circle 1000 km (620 miles) in diameter around the observatory – this forms the very wide measurement swath of the instrument that is key to enabling SMAP to measure the entire Earth every 2-3 days (depending on latitude).
 The 14.6 rpm spin rate is set to insure that the radar and radiometer measurement timing produce continuous measurements around the circle.

 What is unique about it: Large antennas like SMAP’s pose special challenges for space missions because they must: (1) fold up (“stow”) like an umbrella to fit within the limited space inside the launch vehicle fairing; (2) have low weight for launch; and (3) provide a precision surface to focus the RF energy to the desired spot on the Earth.
 SMAP’s antenna is a new, advanced design that is very low weight and has an ultra-compact stow volume (the 20 ft reflector is stows to 1 ft diameter inside the fairing).
 The reflector and boom weigh only 56 and 55 pounds, respectively.
-Antennas like SMAP’s are used for communication satellites (typically with larger sizes).
+Antennas like SMAP’s have been used for communication satellites (typically with larger sizes).
 SMAP, however, is the first use of this kind of deployable antenna for a science measurement, and it is also the first use in a spinning application.
 The science measurement and spinning usage posed additional development challenges for SMAP in addition to the challenges inherent in developing a large deployable structure for space application.

 - Conically-scanning deployable mesh reflector shared by radar and radiometer